samikhalaf/js-pokeapp/README.md

 ## Key features

-- Plain JavaScript programming, no frameworks and no crazy libraries 💪🏿.
+- Plain JavaScript programming, **no frameworks and no crazy libraries 💪🏿.**
-- Web Responsive design, with SCSS as main language, compiled into CSS.
+- **Web Responsive design**, with SCSS as main language, compiled into CSS.
-- Usage of BEM methodology for organising styles.
+- Usage of **BEM methodology** for organising styles.
-- Data consumed from the http://pokeapi.co/, as it's a great RESTful API with tons of features and really well managed data.
+- **Data consumed from the http://pokeapi.co/**, as it's a great RESTful API with tons of features and really well managed data.
+- Therefore, the app deals constantly with async code and multiple threads of execution.

 This app have mainly three parts:

 1. The pokemon list, showed them as cards, numbered throughout many pages.
 2. The Pokémon detail, displayed with custom modal windows.
 3. The favorites button, where you can select any pokemon and list them in the favorites button.
 Favorites will be stored in a cookie, so the next time you visit the page you still have those saved.

 Cool new features for the future:

 - Dark theme toggle button?
 That would be nice.
 - Filter for the Pokémon main list, with types: fire, water, electric, etc.

+## Run this app

+This is a simple HTML+CSS+JS app, so you can run it in a Apache / Nginx server, or simply run it with a development server in your IDE.
+I use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in VS Code and works nicely.

 ## Contact

 samikhalaf94@gmail.com